aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

     Note over Validator1,ChildChain: LeaderPool:<br/> [{ "validator1", 100 },<br/> { "validator2", 100 },<br/> { "validator1", 50 }]
     end
 ```
-In generation 3 on the child chain we start using the new leader pool.
+In epoch 3 on the child chain we start using the new leader pool.

 ```mermaid
 sequenceDiagram